CommandPromptGamer/Infiping/README.md

 Defines the time between pings.
 Default: 10 seconds.
 ### -w or --warn:
-Defines whether you should be notified when a ping fails.
+Add this argument to get warned when a ping fails.
-Default: true.
 ### -m or --minimum-time-up:
 Defines the minimum time the network has to have been up since the last ping failure for the network to be considered down again and a new warning issued.
+Only applicable when the option above has been used.
 Default: 60 seconds.

 ## Help